kamarada/guiadoopensuse/installpackage.md

 <center><img class="pic" alt="oneclick" src="{{ site.baseurl | append: '/images/pics/oneclick.png' | replace: '//', '/' }}" /></center>

 1-click installation (also referred to as "Direct Install") simply automates the process of adding one or more software repositories to the package manager and installing one or more RPM packages.
-Therefore 1-click installation _should be used with the same care_ as manually adding unofficial repositories (see the next chapter for more on software repositories).<br/>
+Therefore 1-click installation _should be used with the same care_ as manually adding unofficial repositories (see the next chapter for more on software repositories).

 ## 10.2 Other Installation Methods